-Yes, the Board webcasts both Board and committee meetings and plans on continuing this process to make certain meetings are accessible to those who may not be able to personally attend.
+Yes, the Board webcasts both Board and committee meetings and plans on continuing this process to make certain meetings are accessible to those who may not be able to attend in person.

-50. Does the board establish an annual meeting calendar, and post it on the board's web site?
+50. Does the board establish an annual meeting calendar, and post it on the board's website?

 During the last Board meeting of each year, the Board members establish the next annual meeting calendar.
-The dates for the following year are posted on the website two to three months prior to the end of the current calendar year.
+The dates for the following year are posted on the Web site two to three months before the end of the current calendar year.

-51. Is the board's complaint disclosure policy consistent with DCA's Recommended Minimum Standards for Consumer Complaint Disclosure?
+51.Is the board's complaint disclosure policy consistent with DCA's Recommended Minimum Standards for Consumer Complaint Disclosure?
 Does the board post accusations and disciplinary actions consistent with DCA's Web Site Posting of Accusations and Disciplinary Actions (May 21, 2010)?